Hello Guys, took a bit long, but as I said here is the 2nd part of web application pen-testing methodology.

 Here is the perfect example of an exploit which I found on Imperva

 - The attacker creates an attractive page which promises to give the user a free trip to Tahiti.

-- In the background the attacker checks if the user is logged into his banking site and if so, loads the screen that enables the transfer of funds, using query parameters to insert the attacker’s bank details into the form.
+- In the background the attacker checks if the user is logged into his banking site and loads the screen that enables the transfer of funds, using query parameters to insert the attacker’s bank details into the form.